 Prof. Herr Harthorn described how social scientists who study the ethical, legal, and societal implications (ELSI) of nanotechnology explore society's views on the benefits and potential risks.
-The National Science Foundation supports two Centers for Nanotechnology in Society (CNS-UCSB and CNS-ASU), which together provide the largest ELSI research and education infrastructure in the world.
-Prof. Herr Harthorn described five key themes of research on the societal implication of nanotechnology:
+The National Science Foundation supports two Centers for Nanotechnology in Society (CNS-UCSB at University of California Santa Barbara and CNS-ASU at Arizona State University), which together provide the largest nanotechnology-related ELSI research and education infrastructure in the world.
+Prof. Herr Harthorn described five key themes of research on the societal implications of nanotechnology:

-- Global R&D Research performed in developing countries is rapidly improving in both quality and quantity.
-There is also a need for equitable development of nanotechnology in the global south. - The Nanotechnology Workplace Surveys have shown that industry often implements recommended EHS practices, but disposal and waste management practices for ENMs and NEPs are not widespread.
-Larger companies generally have more sophisticated approaches, while small and medium enterprises have higher percentages of workers handling manufactured nanomaterials but less EHS infrastructure. - Risk and Benefit Perception As science and public understanding of nanotechnology co-evolve, it is important to iteratively survey the public and to understand that there is not one "public."
-Instead there are groups of stakeholders with different beliefs and values; CNS-UCSB research shows that risk communication should be tailored to each
+- Global R&D-Research performed in developing countries is rapidly improving in both quality and quantity.
+There is also a need for equitable development of nanotechnology in the global south. - The Nanotechnology Workplace-Surveys have shown that industry often implements recommended environmental, health, and safety (EHS) practices, but disposal and waste management practices for ENMs and NEPs are not widespread.
+Larger companies generally have more sophisticated approaches, while small and medium enterprises have higher percentages of workers handling manufactured nanomaterials but less EHS infrastructure. - Risk and Benefit Perception-As science and public understanding of nanotechnology coevolve, it is important to iteratively survey the public and to understand that there is not one "public."
+Instead there are groups of stakeholders with different beliefs and values; CNS-UCSB research shows that risk communication should be tailored to each specific audience.
+Generally, publics in the United States still perceive more benefits than risks from nanotechnologies, but their opinions may change, and more high-quality information is needed.

-- specific audience.
-Generally, publics in the United States still perceive more benefits than risks from nanotechnologies, but their opinions may change, and more high-quality information is needed. - Public Engagement The features of successful engagement activities are known in the academic community, but multistakeholder engagement is difficult.
-Prof. Herr Harthorn described the intensive outreach activities at CNS-ASU over a two-year period that had measurable societal impacts on the practices, activities, and knowledge of organizations. - Governance One model for anticipatory governance, also from CNS-ASU, has four key components: foresight, engagement, integration across fields; and "ensemble-ization" because nothing works in isolation.
+- Public Engagement-The features of successful engagement activities are known in the academic community, but multistakeholder engagement is difficult.
+Prof. Herr Harthorn described the intensive outreach activities at CNS-ASU over a two-year period that had measurable societal impacts on the practices, activities, and knowledge of organizations. - Governance-One model for anticipatory governance, also from CNS-ASU, has four key components: foresight, engagement, integration across fields, and "ensemble-ization" because nothing works in isolation.
 Successful governance is an iterative process that adapts based on evolving needs and information.